pavelsolis/Replication-Folder/README.md

 The codes use the Unix convention (i.e. forward slash) in directory paths.
 If an error occurs while executing a code in a Windows machine, just modify it (i.e. use backslashes) where appropriate.
 When possible, codes are written to be independent of the platform used.

 Most of the results in the paper can be replicated using the analysis data files, which:
-- Contain most of the variables necessary for the analysis, generated from the original data files (some of which are not shared due to licensing rights).
+- Contain most of the variables necessary for the analysis, generated from the original data files; some variables and original data files are not shared due to licensing rights.
 - Can be updated if the user has access to the (restricted) original data sources.